4Sc1/ANT-VR/Source/README.md

 ## Folder Structure

-- **Data-Analysis:** This subfolder contains source code created to analyze the results of ANT-VR and ANT-R experiments.
+- **Data-Analysis:** This subfolder contains source code created to analyze the data of ANT-VR and ANT-R experiments.
 It includes tools and scripts for processing and interpreting experimental data.

 - **ANT-R Script Augmentations:** Augmentation code for integrating LSL4EPrime with the original ANT-R study source code, enabling event marker streaming via LabStreamingLayer.